davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Jan 30: Dumont with Iris, Al, and Les, then to Barcade.

 Jan 31: Rode to Chinatown at 5:30 a.m.
 No memory of it, or why.
 Worked at Atlas Cafe.
-Drinks at zablozki's later.
+Drinks at Zablozki's later.

 Doctor at Woodhull says "You don't _look like_ a head case."